tomfenemore/PfRD/Notes.md

 Would be quite interesting to have a look at the different outputs of the steady state and static solutions and see how that effects the buckle location and buckle extent that moment relief is increased.

+Might also be useful to plot the differences in tip twist between the FE, static and then steady state solutions as well as the FE (if i do it) for the steady state aerodynamic values.